gmichopoulos/sentiment_analysis_toolkit/README.md

 - nbayes_sentiment.py

-   Contains feature extraction methods used by train.py and also serves a testing demo to evaulate accuracy of classifiers with different options.
+   Contains feature extraction methods used by train.py and also serves as a testing demo to evaulate accuracy of classifiers with different options.

 Installing Dependencies